TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-kafkascaledown.md

 ## Problem

-The HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> was attempted to be scaled down on <!--$TimeStamp-->[TimeStamp]<!--/$TimeStamp-->.
+The HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> failed to scale down on <!--$TimeStamp-->[TimeStamp]<!--/$TimeStamp-->.

-Scale down of disks or nodes is not supported for Kafka clusters with managed disks.
+Scaling down of disks or nodes is not supported for Kafka clusters with managed disks.

-Kafka is a technology used for data ingestion and retention.
+Apache Kafka is a technology used for data ingestion and retention.
 Due to the storage heavy nature of the technology, it is not recommended to scale down Kafka clusters as customers risk data-loss.

-Due to this, scale down is explicitly disallowed on HDInsight Kafka.
+Due to this, scaling down a cluster is explicitly disallowed on HDInsight Kafka.

+Visit https://docs.microsoft.com/azure/hdinsight/kafka/apache-kafka-scalability for storage and scalability configuration for Kafka on HDInsight

 ## **Recommended steps**

 The issue can be resolved by deleting the existing cluster and creating a new cluster with desired configuration.
-Refer https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-get-started for getting started with HDInsight Kafka Cluster.
+Refer https://docs.microsoft.com/azure/hdinsight/kafka/apache-kafka-get-started for getting started with HDInsight Kafka Cluster.

 Please provide feedback at https://feedback.azure.com/forums/217335-hdinsight